thearkabanerjee/road-to-HFT-Quant-Jobs/roadmap.md

-roadmap to a quant/ HFT/ De-Fi company
+roadmap to a quant/ HFT/ De-Fi company: